Synopses of Recent Addiction Research Provided by Dr. Mark Gold

 However, as per the Diagnostic and Statistical Manual of Mental Disorders, someone using or being physically dependent on drugs is not qualification enough to constitute as a substance use disorder: true qualification maintains that usage of drugs poses a danger and added risks.

 Ultimately, an OUD or opioid addiction is a disease, and it needs the help of medications at times or for extended periods of time because of the nature of this deadly disease.
 Unfortunately, the associated stigma often leads with the perception that addiction is a moral failing rather than a disease.

 Even now some recovery programs advocate for complete abstinence from all medications, whether antidepressants or MATs.
 Yet, as the opioid epidemic is now the deadliest drug overdose crisis in the nation’s history, it has only become more important to think of more evidence-based, comprehensive and effective ways of treating addiction.

 Mark S. Gold, M.D. served as Professor, the Donald Dizney Eminent Scholar, Distinguished Professor and Chair of Psychiatry from 1990-2014.
 Dr. Gold was the first Faculty from the College of Medicine to be selected as a University-wide Distinguished Alumni Professor and served as the 17th University of Florida’s Distinguished Alumni Professor.

 About the Transcript Editor:

-A journalist and social media savvy content writer with extensive research, print and on-air interview skills, Sana Ahmed has previously worked as staff writer for a renowned rehabilitation institute, a content writer for a marketing agency, an editor for a business magazine and been an on-air news broadcaster.
+Sana Ahmed is a journalist and social media savvy content writer with extensive research, print and on-air interview skills.
+She has previously worked as staff writer for a renowned rehabilitation institute, a content writer for a marketing agency, an editor for a business magazine and been an on-air news broadcaster.